SaiyanGonzalez01/Minecraft-Old-School/README.md

 ### Compiling

-Ok, finally figured out how to compile it.
-And now as of commit [1c96970](https://github.com/SaiyanGonzalez01/Minecraft-Old-School-ReDefault/commit/1c9697069fce6a5390d4a87685912464bd98d7e7) compileEPK.bat now also compiles the javascript!
+As of commit [1c96970](https://github.com/SaiyanGonzalez01/Minecraft-Old-School-ReDefault/commit/1c9697069fce6a5390d4a87685912464bd98d7e7) compileEPK.bat now also compiles the javascript!
 Here are the steps:

 (Either Launch Codespaces or do it on Windows first)